hashgraph/hedera-mirror-node/docs/installation.md

 ## Building

-Ensure you have OpenJDK 11 installed, then run the following command from the top level directory.
+Ensure you have AdoptOpenJDK 11 installed, then run the following command from the top level directory.
 This will compile a runnable Mirror Node JAR file in the `target` directory.

 ```console
 ./mvnw clean package -DskipTests